-The latest estimate of the Grenada population is 103,328.
+The latest estimate of the Grenada population in 2021 is 103,328.
 Grenada is the 180th largest country in the world and the 10th largest country in the Caribbean.
 St George is the largest city in Grenada.
 It has a population of 36,823.

 How many people live in Grenada today